GEANT/nomad_cni/README.md

 * currently only IPv4 is supported
 * only `macvlan` plugin is supported (is a different plugin needed?)
 * changelog is not yet handled
+* unit test is using an internal Gitlab runner.
+It will be changed soon